Not certain whether to use an active (RTLS) or passive RFID asset tracking system?

 What Is Active RTLS RFID?

-This RFID asset tracking system uses a tag containing circuitry, chip, and battery to track assets.
+This RFID asset tracking system uses a tag containing circuitry, chips, and batteries to track assets.
 Active RFID tags send out identifying information via radio frequency signals nearly constantly.
-This information is picked up by fixed RFID readers, the location of each asset is calculated, and sent along to Litum’s RTLS asset tracking software to interpret.
+This information is picked up by fixed RFID readers, the location of each asset is calculated and sent along to Litum’s RTLS asset tracking software to interpret.
 This allows manufacturers to track assets with RFID tags as they are moving around the floor from dozens of meters away.

 Best Uses of The Active System